Summary: Passions of the Soul (page 2)

 The soul radiates from this gland to the rest of the body via the spirits, nerves, and even the blood 2.

-There is not within us a lower part of the soul (sensitive) and a higher part (rational), for there is but one soul in us, and this soul has no diversity of parts within itself 3.
+There is not within us a lower part of the soul (the sensitive) and a higher part (the rational), for there is but one soul in us, and this soul has no diversity of parts within itself

-Our will can combat our passions—not directly, but indirectly—by examining the object at the origin of these passions.
-It may by habit be separated from it and joined to quite different passions 4.
+Our will can combat our passions — not directly, but indirectly — by examining the object that gives rise to them.
+It may by habit be separated from it and joined to quite different passions

 This investigation allows Descartes to identify the six primitive passions: admiration, love, hatred, desire, joy, and sadness.

-All other passions are either composed of these six primitive passions or are species of them.
+All other passions are either compounds of these six, or species of them.

-For example, the three passions of the soul known as affection, friendship, and devotion are merely kinds of love.
+For example, the three passions known as affection, friendship, and devotion are merely varieties of love.

 Admiration is the only passion whose cause lies solely in the brain.
 The causes of the other five are also found in the heart, spleen, liver, and other organs.